wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-install-replica-active-directory-domain-controller.md

 ## Create an Active Directory site for the Azure virtual network

-It’s a good idea to create a site in Active Directory that represents the network region corresponding to the virtual network.
+It's a good idea to create a site in Active Directory that represents the network region corresponding to the virtual network.
 That helps optimize authentication, replication, and other DC location operations.
 The following steps explain how to create a site, and for more background, see [Adding a New Site](https://technet.microsoft.com/zh-cn/library/cc781496.aspx).

 1. Open Active Directory Sites and Services: **Server Manager** > **Tools** > **Active Directory Sites and Services**.
 2. Create a site to represent the region where you created an Azure virtual network: click **Sites** > **Action** > **New site** > type the name of the new site, such as Azure US West > select a site link > **OK**.